JayJayDee/TypeGraphQL-TypeORM-Example/README.md

 # TypeGraphQL-TypeORM-Example
-Demonstrates a example with TypeGraphQL + TypeORM.
+An example for the TypeGraphQL, TypeORM.

+## Features
+- High-readability code.

 ## How to run
 TBD